sodascience/metasyn/docs/source/what_is_metasyn.rst

 - A researcher who cannot share their dataset because of privacy concerns, but shares a synthetic version for reproducibility.
 - A data provider wants to show a preview of their sensitive data using synthetic versions of their datasets.
 - A developer can create synthetic data before they have real data so they can write and test data analysis scripts.

+.. note: How can a developer create synthetic data without real data?

 Metasyn is specifically **not** designed for creating highly accurate synthetic data, where all relationships between columns are reproduced.